Showing posts with label index. Show all posts

 13

 In each song, I set the track number to be 1 of 1 to reflect an entire DJ's mix.
-In contrast, the disc number follows the Atmospheric Drum & Bass Revival mix series' order, e.g. disc number of 1 and 13 to start.
-This seems apt in being similar to a podcasts' serialisation.
+In contrast, the disc number follows the Atmospheric Drum & Bass Revival mix series' order, e.g. disc number of 1 to start my curation of 13.
+This seems apt in being similar to the sequential serialisation of podcasts.

 N.B.
 As you work to add information to each "song" please note that these updates do not automatically reflect in your Apple Music playlist’s display.
-So, click to another list, then return to yours to update its view.
+So, click to another list, then return to yours for updating its view.

-And here’s Figure 6's end result- an Atmospheric Drum & Bass Revival playlist with all mixes extensively labelled, and with album covers added.
+And here’s Figure 6's end result- an Atmospheric Drum & Bass Revival playlist with all mixes extensively labelled, plus all album covers added.

 Figure 6.
 Atmospheric Drum & Bass Revival Mix Series playlist with full information